CHARLOTTE METRO DSA BYLAWS

 Section 3: Vacancies

-If a chair position for either the Steering Committee, Committee, or Working Groups becomes vacant under 4 months ahead of the General Meeting, then an appointment will be brought forward and voted on by the Steering Committee.
-If the chair position becomes vacant over 4 months ahead of the General Meeting, then a Special Election will be held with 4+ weeks notice during a Business Meeting.
-If committee and working group members have an uncontested position it may be filled through a recorded and transparent straw poll (detailed in meeting minutes with vote totals and members present) during their meetings after a position has become vacant.
-If a working group is unable to fill the position after 4 weeks of vacancy a chair may be appointed via the Steering Committee or the working group may be dissolved via the proper process.
+If a chair position for any committee becomes vacant under 4 months ahead of the Chapter Convention, then an appointment will be brought forward and voted on by the Steering Committee.
+If the chair position becomes vacant over 4 months ahead of the Chapter Convention, then a Special Election will be held with 4+ weeks notice during a General Meeting.
+If committee members have an uncontested position it may be filled through a recorded and transparent straw poll (detailed in meeting minutes with vote totals and members present) during their meetings after a position has become vacant.

 Article VIII: Committees